 School Difficulty Bonus: The mage reduces all difficulties by 2.
 Can be taken once per spell school.

 Witchcraft: The mage gains Chain Hex.
-Spirit Bolt chains to an additional target within 10' when the primary target is under the effect of a Hex.
-Chain Hex spreads the Hex to the secondary target and can be spread again up to 1 target per af spent.
-While a Hex is active on a target it has a penalty equal to Intelligence to defending against status effects.
+Poison Bolt chains to an additional target within 10' when the primary target is under the effect of a Hex up to their CPB.
+Chain Hex costs a CM.

 Psychic: The mage gains Psychic Field.
 For a full round action the mage can project out Psychic Links to all targets within range.
-Psychic Field allows the mage to create powerful illusions and reducing the cost of Psychic Image to 1 mp or af and all images passively deal Tremor damage when they strike a target.
+Psychic Field allows the mage to create powerful illusions and reducing the cost of Projection or Tremor by 1 MP to a minimum of 1 MP.
 All Telepathy during Psychic Field affects all chosen targets.
 Psychic Field is broken by movement or damage to the mage and can be cast from Fade or Invisibility.

 Medicinal: The mage gains Empowered Regeneration.
 All critical damage or healing spells buff the next Healing to also cast Regen on the target as well.
 Healing a target with a healing over time effect active is always a critical heal.

 Necromancy: The mage gains Horde Master.
-All targets killed with Death Mark active instantly become a zombie under the control of the necromancer.
-Necromancer gains 5 Dominance and Hulking Zombie now lasts outside of combat.
+All targets killed with Death Mark active instantly as a zombie under the control of the necromancer.
+Necromancer gains Dominance equal to their Wisdom + CPB.